Flint water crisis: Prominent figures

 On January 24, actor and clean drinking water advocate Matt Damon called for Snyder's resignation.

 On March 7, actor Mark Ruffalo, head of the group Water Defense, visited Flint and called for more federal aid in the emergency and Snyder's resignation while saying, "It's an absolute outrage, it's a moral indecency."
 Water Defense conducted studies on Flint water in the spring of 2016, claiming it is still unsafe for bathing or showering.
 Their findings were disputed by Virginia Tech water expert Marc Edwards on May 31, 2016.

-In the third episode of the Adult Swim comedy series Million Dollar Extreme Presents: World Peace, Charles Carroll (member of the group of YouTube comedians "Million Dollar Extreme") delivers a monologue where he describes how viewers can recreate the contaminated water in Flint.
-In his monologue, the right wing-leaning Carroll discusses the concept of tyrannicide with costars Sam Hyde and Andrew Ruse and claims that the situation in Flint is a situation where the violent murder of Republican leadership in the state of Michigan would be justified.
+In the third episode of the Adult Swim comedy series Million Dollar Extreme Presents: World Peace, Charles Carroll (member of the group of YouTube comedians Million Dollar Extreme) delivered a monologue where he described how viewers can recreate the contaminated water in Flint.
+In his monologue, the right wing-leaning Carroll discussed the concept of tyrannicide with costars Sam Hyde and Andrew Ruse and claims that the situation in Flint is a situation where the violent murder of Republican leadership in the state of Michigan would be justified.

-Comedian Steve Harvey made a joke which causes controversy after he got in an argument on The Steve Harvey Morning Show.
-On it a viewer called in to say that "Cleveland don't deserve jack, and he over there bathing in all that silver water" after Cavaliers NBA lost in the finals to the Golden State Warriors.
+Comedian Steve Harvey made a joke which caused controversy after he got in an argument on The Steve Harvey Morning Show.
+On it a viewer called in to say that "Cleveland don't deserve jack, and he over there bathing in all that silver water" after the Cleveland Cavaliers NBA team lost in the finals to the Golden State Warriors.
 Steve Harvey retorted "one more thing. ...
 Enjoy your nice brown glass of water".
 The network immediately apologized on air for Harvey's behavior.
 Following this there was considerable outrage with both Flint mayor Karen Weaver and Little Miss Flint demanding an apology from Steve Harvey.
 Harvey doubled down on his statement saying it was all in good fun.

 On April 28, 2018, Michelle Wolf was the featured entertainer at the White House Correspondents' Dinner.
-Wolf's last line in her speech was "Flint still doesn't have clean water", referring to the by then long-running man-made water crisis in the city of Flint, Michigan.
+Wolf's last line in her speech was "Flint still doesn't have clean water".